wp-plugins/add-to-any/README.txt

 }
 add_filter('A2A_SHARE_SAVE_services', 'addtoany_add_services', 10, 1);`

-= How can I align the button and/or icons to the center or to the right side of posts? = It depends on your theme, but you can try adding the following CSS code to your main stylesheet.
+= How can I align the universal button and/or icons to the center or to the right side of posts? = It depends on your theme, but you can try adding the following CSS code to your main stylesheet.

 To align right: